-- Undestarding differences
+- Understanding differences

-1.2.
+1.1.
 Traditional technology

-To define the mining sequences LG approach gradually reduces the Ore Price or Revenue Factor to produce a set of nested pits, and the final pit is then selected by considering the incremental value of each pit shell.
+To define the mining sequences, LG approach gradually reduces the Ore Price or Revenue Factor to produce a set of nested pits, and the final pit is then selected by considering the incremental value of each pit shell.
 This heuristic methodology generates a set of pits that begin with the higher-value/lower-cost blocks, followed by lower-value/lower-cost ones until reaching the final pit limit.

 These methods can guide us towards determining the optimal mining sequence and a reasonable Net Present Value (NPV) of the whole ore extraction.
 However, since LG neither considers the value of money over time nor capacity constraints, it is unable to consider the dynamic and inter-temporal aspects of the mining sequence.

 Accepting these limitations, LG and Pseudoflow can generate multiple scenarios, although they are still guided and constrained by the first boundaries obtained, which could easily lead to non-optimal results.
-At this point, calculations start to take into account the discounted cash flow, capacity constraints, and all assumptions disregarded to define the pit limit previously.
+At this point, calculations start to take into account the discounted cash flow, capacity constraints, and all disregarded assumptions to define the pit limit previously.
 Thus, all the variables (mine capacity, mining sequence, stockpiling, etc.) within the traditional methods are treated as input parameters at the pre-defined boundaries.

 1.2.
 Direct Block Scheduling (DBS)